jaredbwasserman/openfda-converter/README.md

 # openFDA Converter

-Downloads data from https://api.fda.gov/download.json and converts the data to various formats.
+Downloads data from the [openFDA API](https://api.fda.gov/download.json) and converts the data to various formats.

 ## References